Srynetix/gdpm/README.md

 ### `edit`

-Open the project editor for the current folder.
+Open the engine in editor mode for the current folder.
 You can pass another folder using the `--path` argument.

 If the project has no engine associated, it will ask you if you want to use the default engine for this project.